Education for Nature Vietnam: Strengthening enforcement

 In addition to reducing demand, ENV are heavily involved in ensuring law enforcement agencies prosecute wildlife crime offenders to the full extent of the law.
 In recent years there has been a perception that the authorities are not taking wildlife crime as seriously as they should and are reluctant to prosecute anyone other than low level players involved in wildlife trafficking.

 In 2005 ENV established a Wildlife Crime Unit (WCU) to encourage the Vietnamese public to report wildlife offences.
 The WCU operates the Wildlife Crime Hotline 1-800-1522, a national toll-free hotline that the public can use to report wildlife crimes throughout the country.
 Crimes can also be reported via an email hotline and a smart phone application.

 Since its establishment, ENV's national crime database has recorded over 10,000 reports of wildlife crimes.

 Getting the public involved is a major concern for ENV.
 It has established wildlife protection volunteer clubs in over 15 major cities across Vietnam.
 These clubs carry out awareness events, monitor businesses and report wildlife crimes.
 They also have promoted greater public involvement in wildlife protection.

 Since 2013 ENV has cracked down on consumer demand by targeting major cities including Hanoi, Huế, Dong Ha, Ho Chi Mi, Vinh and Da Nang.
 Their campaign involves surveying restaurants, hotels, bars, traditional medicine shops, pet shops and markets across selected districts.
 Any violations discovered are reported to the district People's Committee, along with a request that they work with local authorities to tackle each violation.

 Two months later, a follow-up team from ENV inspects the establishments that had previously been reported and tracks any changes.
 Report cards are then sent to the People's Committees, summarizing their effectiveness compared to colleagues in different districts.
 In areas where the process has been completed, wildlife crime has fallen by between 39% and 77%.

 ENV also tackles illegal online wildlife trade through its internet crime campaign.
-Thousands of links reported as selling wildlife have been removed, and numerous websites and fora have joined ENV's wildlife safety zone by banning all wildlife advertising.
+Thousands of links reported as selling wildlife have been removed, and numerous websites and forums have joined ENV's wildlife safety zone by banning all wildlife advertising.

 Accompanying this outreach, the wildlife protection organization undertakes wildlife crime investigations.
 Current investigations focus on crime syndicates that support the illegal transnational trade of endangered species, such as a major criminal network that smuggled frozen tigers from Laos into Vietnam.
 An investigation into the marine turtle trade in Vietnam resulted in a seizure of 10 tons of marine turtles, and an ongoing criminal investigation by the police.
 ENV produced a film about the case, and sent it to hundreds of legislators to encourage them to prosecute the kingpin of the marine turtle trade.

 In May 2020, ENV and Four Paws rescued a bear cub from illegal wildlife trade and brought to Bear Sanctuary Ninh Binh.